 This will help you plan your bankroll and find the best possible games.
 So instead of trying to play as much as you can, pick your tournaments and play only the good ones!

-Even if you’ve never been to Las Vegas for the World Series of Poker, you’d likely seen vlogs from some of the popular players during the recent years.
+Even if you’ve never been to Las Vegas for the World Series of Poker, you’ve likely seen vlogs from some of the popular players in recent years.
 In some of those vlogs, you can see that registration lines for certain events can be absolutely mental.

 The WSOP will open certain smaller buy-in tournaments for early registration in March/April, and you’ll be able to do it online.

 If you already know what events you want to play and want to ensure your seat on a particular day, you should definitely take advantage of the early registration feature.

 After all, there is so much to do in Vegas, whether it’s playing poker or just checking out what the city has to offer.

 Stay within your bankroll during the WSOP schedule

 While playing the WSOP Main Event can be thrilling, you should not jump to this tournament if you do not have sufficient funds and risk a big part of your poker bankroll taking one shot.

 However, instead of buying-in directly, you can participate in many satellites during the series and win your seat in the big one.
 Also, you have an option to sell a part of your shares and still have an unforgettable experience in Las Vegas without breaking the bank.